sile/agcwd/README.md

 agcwd.enhance_rgb_image(&mut pixels);
 ```

-You can apply AGCWD to a PNG image by the following command:
+You can apply AGCWD to a PNG image by executing the following command:
 ```console
 $ cargo run --example enhance-png /path/to/image.png --output-path
 ```